 Click Redis metrics to view metrics for your cache.

 Click Alert rules to configure alerts based on Redis Cache metrics.
-For more information, see Operations and alerts.
+For more information, see Alerts.

 Support & troubleshooting settings